ChairOfStructuralMechanicsTUM/Mechanics_Apps/DevelopmentGuideline.md

 * Don't use ```from ... import *```.
 It is hard to understand the origin of a function or variable if it is not imported explicitly.
 Better use ```from ... import foo, bar```.

 ## Debugging with Visual Studio Code
 It is possible to debug the bokeh apps using a custom launch configuration in Visual Studio Code.
-It is pssoble to add breakpoints and monitor your variables in VS Code.
+It is possible to add breakpoints and monitor your variables in VS Code.
 You have to add the following code to your `launch.json`:

 ```json
 {